WeSinger 2: Fully Parallel Singing Voice Synthesis via Multi-Singer Conditional Adversarial Training: Introduction

-The Generative adversarial network (GAN), originally introduced in~\cite{goodfellow2014generative} for unsupervised image generation, can be defined as training a generative model to capture the distribution of the observed data well with the necessary guidance from an adversarial discriminator.
-A large amount of literature has tried to adopt GAN with efficient model structures for SVS tasks.
-In particular, some works~\cite{hono2019singing,chandna2019wgansing,choi2020korean,wu2020adversarially} achieved the realistic spectrogram prediction by leveraging different GANs with additional conditions such as the lyrics and musical scores.
-Besides, the potential of GANs in high-fidelity waveform generation has also been revealed for SVS tasks in~\cite{liu21e_interspeech,chen2021singgan,huang2021multi}.
-These methods either employed some autoregressive modules, or have not applied GAN to both spectrogram prediction and waveform generation simultaneously, and there are still some obvious flaws in the generated singing voices.
+In recent years, generative adversarial network (GAN)~\cite{goodfellow2014generative} becomes well-known for its superior performance in implicitly capturing the distribution of the observed data with the necessary guidance from an adversarial discriminator.
+According to this, how to combine GANs with modern model designs to attain more realistic singing synthesis has been widely studied, such as leveraging different variants of GAN with the lyrics and musical scores as conditions for better spectrogram prediction~\cite{hono2019singing,chandna2019wgansing,choi2020korean,wu2020adversarially} or designing effective up-sampling networks with GAN for high-fidelity singing waveform generation~\cite{liu21e_interspeech,chen2021singgan,huang2021multi}.
+These methods either employed some autoregressive modules or have not applied GAN to both spectrogram prediction and waveform generation simultaneously.
+More importantly, there are still some obvious flaws in the generated singing voices.
 Until recently, there have been several SVS systems that apply adversarial training for optimizing both acoustic models and neural vocoders, such as HiFiSinger~\cite{chen2020hifisinger} and N-Singer~\cite{lee2021n}.
 Both of them shared the same structure in the feed-forward Transformer (FFT) acoustic model and Parallel WaveGAN~\cite{yamamoto2020parallel} vocoder, however, they did not investigate the multi-singer training under the GAN framework.
+By the way, another GAN-based end-to-end singing synthesis system VISinger~\cite{zhang2022visinger} has been proposed recently to improve the performance of the traditional two-stage method.
+To our knowledge, a considerable number of synthesized singing samples still sound unnatural.